Best CRM for Small Business

 You can segment leads within the CRM based on their location, company size, the product they are interested in, or any other measure that could suggest they are likely to buy.
 Once you have these segments, you can target them with the correct marketing and sales collateral.

-Effective interdepartmental communication
+Improve interdepartmental communication

 Enable remote work